rvelhote/opennode-magento/README.md

 # OpenNode Magento 1.9 Module
 Magento 1.9 Plugin for OpenNode Bitcoin Payment Gateway

-This module is still in development.
-A basic version of the module is now working which will allow you to:
+This module is still in development little by little

 1. Configure API keys in the backoffice
 2. Select the *Bitcoin* payment method during checkout